n1vux/articles/MAP/index.md

 # Michael A. Padlipsky Memorial Department

-All contents &copy; 2011, 2021 The Literary Estate of Michael A. Padlipsky & William D. Ricker except as otherwise marked
+All contents &copy; 2011, 2021 The Literary Estate of Michael A. Padlipsky & William D. Ricker, Literary Executor and Editor, except as otherwise marked

 ## Biographical.

 ![Michael A Padlipsky (1939-2011)](./RFC/imgs/image002.jpg)

-Michael A Padlipsky was born in NJ in 1939, grew up and attended school in Westminster, LA County, California, attended MIT, and worked as a systems programer/architect on
+Michael A Padlipsky was born in NJ in 1939, grew up and attended school in Westminster, LA County, California, graduated from MIT, attended BU grad school, and worked as a systems programer/architect on

 * [SAGE](https://en.wikipedia.org/wiki/SAGE_(computer)),
 * [MIT Project MAC](https://en.wikipedia.org/wiki/MIT_Computer_Science_and_Artificial_Intelligence_Laboratory#Project_MAC) CTTS &amp; MULTICS,